 Because the better an ally you are, the better an ally your agent will be.
 Here’s how to pick a real estate agent and work well with them.

 A lot of home buyers dive into the house hunt with no idea what they want, so the first and best way to be a good client is to know exactly what you’re looking for in a house.

-Ask yourself a couple of basic questions.
+Ask yourself a few basic questions.
 What’s my budget?
-What type of house do I want, single family or town home?
+What type of house do I want -- single family or townhome?
 Is there a design style I must have?
 A neighborhood I need to be in?

-Knowing these specifics – and telling them to your agent – will help him find homes that match your criteria.
+Knowing these specifics – and telling our agent about them – will help them find homes that match your criteria.
 Because neither you nor your agent wants to waste time looking at dozens of houses that aren’t even close to what you have in mind.

 “Over-communicating your intentions and goals is a really good idea,” says Ashton Gustafson, an agent with the Bishop Group in Wichita Falls, Texas.

 Knowing exactly what you want can help you know how to pick a real estate agent, too.
 Some agents specialize in certain neighborhoods, and some specialize in old houses or particular architectural styles.

 It’s fine to start off your relationship with an agent via email, text, or phone, but before you hire them to work with you, set up a meeting.
 Yep, do a face-to-face interview.

 It’s a good idea to interview three agents before picking one.
 Here are some questions you should ask:

 - How long have you been an agent?